katzer/cordova-plugin-email-composer/README.md

 #### Issue with Ionic/Capacitor and AndroidX

-'package android.support.v4.content does not exist'
+`package android.support.v4.content does not exist`

 ```bash
 npm install jetifier